lution/uveio.github.io/_posts/2016-06-19-uve-core-framework-architecture.markdown

 As described in preceding sections, the UVE Core Framework is dedicated for [Weibo](http://weibo.com) advertising and recommendation services, so it's not expected to be a general purpose web framework.
-But it may be useful for some guys have similar requirements with us, or it's can be an example of [OpenResty](https://openresty.org/en/).
+But it may be useful for some guys have similar requirements with us, or it can be an example of [OpenResty](https://openresty.org/en/).